High School English Teacher of the Year Award

 Nominees may be recommended by colleagues from the local school district or a member of MCTE.
 Before submitting a nomination, please check the requirements for the award.

-Recipients will be recognized at the MCTE annual fall conference.
+Recipients will be recognized at MCTE’s spring conference.
 The National Council of Teachers of English will also recognize the honoree as a High School Teacher of Excellence at their annual fall conference during the secondary luncheon.

 The MCTE introduced the Secondary English Teacher of the Year Award in 2004.
 Below are all past honorees.